Francesca-Corrao/RT1_Assignment2/README.md

 Research Track I: Assignment 2
 ================================
-This the repository for the solution of Research Track 1 second assignment.
+This is the repository for the solution of Research Track 1 second assignment.
-The goal of the assignment is to develop a ROS package containing the develop of three Ros nodes to interact with the envoriment provided in the package https://github.com/CarmineD8/assignment_2_2022 that makes the robot move in an arena.
+The goal of the assignment is to develop a ROS package containing the develop of three Ros nodes to interact with the envoriment provided in the package https://github.com/CarmineD8/assignment_2_2022 which makes a robot move in an arena.
-The assignment was developed by write the nodes in Python, add the necessary directory and modify the CMake File in order to make everything work proprely.
+The assignment was developed by writing the nodes in Python, adding the necessary directory and modifing the CMake File.
 In order to make the execution of the code more user friendly a launch file was also develop.

 How to run the solution